 - When you select Adult as the client type, use the fields to enter the client's information.
-If they would like to have their Client Portal enabled, be sure to list an email address that they have access to:
+If their Client Portal needs to be enabled, be sure to list an email address that they have access to:

 - If the client would like to receive appointment reminders, enter an email address or phone number and check the box next to the corresponding reminder:

-- Click Create & Continue to save your new client.
+- Click Continue to save your new client.

 - To enable appointment reminders for the minor, enter an email address or phone number and select the corresponding reminder.
 To enable appointment reminders for the contact, first click the Contact tab, then enter their information and select the corresponding reminder:

-- Click Create & Continue to save your new minor client.
+- Click Continue to save your new minor client.

 Tip: See our guide Enhanced Client Management for Minors to learn more about managing minor client profiles.